Skip to main content

 • the proposed project objectives address the needs of the applicant organisation, its staff and learners in a clear and concrete way

-• the content of proposed activities and balance between different types of activities are appropriate for the achievement of the project objectives
+• the proposed activities are appropriate for the achievement of the project objectives

-• there is a clear plan of working for each of the proposed activities
+• there is a clear work plan for each of the proposed activities

 • the project incorporates environmentally sustainable and responsible practices